RAKWireless/RUI_Platform_Firmware_GCC/README.md

 Update log 2019.4.8

-Rak 815 lora node gps bug fixed
+1.Rak 815 lora node gps bug fixed
+2.Power optimize on itracker.
+Moudle wakes up per 10s and do some work. not waken by acc any more.
+Now it is 2.05mA in sleep mode.
+The power consumption of Rak815 exsits some problem and will be fixed in future.

 ***************************************************************************************************************************************